tencent cloud

 Authentication scenarios requiring integration with the existing unified identity authentication system.

-Each device uses an independent key to connect to server for authentication.
-This key is the unique proof of device identity, used for authentication when connecting to server.
+Each device uses an independent key to connect to the server for authentication.
+This key is the unique proof of device identity, used for authentication when the device connects to the server.

 ×